csiro-mlai/dl_hpc_starter_pack/README.md

 ***The mandatory arguments include:***
 1. `task`, the name of the task.
-2. `config`, relative or absolute path to the configuration file (can handle with or without extension).
+2. `config`, relative or absolute path to the configuration file (with or without the extension).
 3. `module`, the module that the model definition is housed.
 4. `definition`, the class representing the model.
 5. `exp_dir`, the experiment directory, i.e., where all outputs, including model checkpoints will be saved.